Explore Our Saree Range

 An old silk saree is more than just clothing; it's an integral part of Indian culture.
 Worn at weddings, festivals like Diwali and Durga Puja, and religious ceremonies, these sarees add a touch of lasting elegance to any occasion.

 Each old silk saree is detailed with detailed patterns and motifs that hold deep symbolic meanings.
 The 'butterfly' motif represents joy, while the 'boteh' signifies good fortune.
+These designs are not just decorative; they're a visual narrative of India's rich cultural past.

 The old silk saree features the essence of Indian womanhood - grace, modesty, and ageless elegance.
 Its soft fall and gentle sheen add a gentle charm to its wearer, making it a symbol of customary feminine beauty.